json-repair 0.58.7

 • Setting return_objects=True will always be faster because the parser returns an object already and it doesn't have serialize that object to JSON

-• skip_json_loads is faster only if you 100% know that the string is not a valid JSON
+• skip_json_loads=True is faster only if you 100% know that the string is not a valid JSON

 • If you are having issues with escaping pass the string as raw string like: r"string with escaping\""